-The market price for the Company's securities may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control, including the following: (i) the actual or perceived impact of the COVID-19 pandemic and related financial conditions; (ii) actual or anticipated fluctuations in the Company's financial performance and future prospects; (iii) recommendations by securities research analysts; (iv) changes in the economic performance or market valuations of other issuers that investors deem comparable to the Company; (v) addition to or departure of the Company's executive officers; (vi) release or expiration of lock-up or other transfer restrictions on outstanding common shares; (vii) sales or perceived sales of additional common shares; (viii) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; (ix) news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in the Company's industry or target markets; (x) liquidity of the Company's securities; (xi) prevailing interest rates; (xii) the market price of other Company securities; (xiii) a decrease in the amount of dividends declared and paid by the Company; and (xiv) general economic conditions.
+The market price for the Company's securities may be volatile and subject to wide fluctuations in response to numerous factors, many of which are beyond the Company's control, including the following: (i) actual or anticipated fluctuations in the Company's financial performance and future prospects; (ii) recommendations by securities research analysts; (iii) changes in the economic performance or market valuations of other issuers that investors deem comparable to the Company; (iv) addition to or departure of the Company's executive officers; (v) release or expiration of lock-up or other transfer restrictions on outstanding common shares; (vi) sales or perceived sales of additional common shares; (vii) significant acquisitions or business combinations, strategic partnerships, joint ventures or capital commitments by or involving the Company or its competitors; (viii) news reports relating to trends, concerns, technological or competitive developments, regulatory changes and other related issues in the Company's industry or target markets; (ix) liquidity of the Company's securities; (x) prevailing interest rates; (xi) the market price of other Company securities; (xii) a decrease in the amount of dividends declared and paid by the Company; and (xiii) general economic conditions.

 Financial markets have, in recent years, experienced significant price and volume fluctuations that have particularly affected the market prices of securities of issuers and that have, in many cases, been unrelated to the operating performance, underlying asset values or prospects of such issuers.
 Accordingly, the market price of the Company's securities may decline even if the Company's financial performance, underlying asset values, or prospects have not changed.
 Additionally, these factors, as well as other related factors, may cause decreases in asset values that are deemed to be other than temporary, which may result in impairment losses.
-As well, certain institutional investors may base their investment decisions on consideration of the Company's environmental, governance and social practices and performance compared to such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the Company's securities by those institutions.
+As well, certain institutional investors may base their investment decisions on consideration of the Company's environmental, social and governance practices and performance compared to such institutions' respective investment guidelines and criteria, and failure to meet such criteria may result in a limited or no investment in the Company's securities by those institutions.
 There can be no assurance that continuing fluctuations in price and volume will not occur.
 If such increased levels of volatility and market turmoil exist for a protracted period of time, the Company's operations could be adversely impacted and the trading price of the securities may be adversely affected.